-CS620 Advanced Database System and Application 3 credit hours (3 hours of lecture)
+CS620 Advanced Database System and Application

 This course covers advanced topics in Database system design and implementation.
-The course is intended to help the students understand the following advanced topics including: Storage and Indexes, Query Processing, Query Optimization, Concurrency Control, Transaction Management, Recovery, Data Warehouse, OLAP and Data Mining, Parallel and Distributed Database, and XML and XQuery.
+The course is intended to help the students understand the following advanced topics including: Storage and Indexes, Query Processing, Ouery Optimization, Concurrency Control, Transaction Management, Recovery, Data Warehouse, OLAP and Data Mining, Parallel and Distributed Database, and XML and XQuery.
 In addition, the course is intended to help students improve their presentation skills and formal writing skills.
 Students will be divided into small groups.
 Each group will be assigned a topic from the advanced research topics in the research community listed below.
 Each group will write a formal paper about their assigned topic and give a presentation to the class describing the problem, what others have discovered, and the students' own views.
 List of publications in the relevant topics are provided at the end of the course syllabus.
 The students are encouraged to research additional published papers on their topic.
 The final examination will cover both material covered in the class as well as the presentations given by the different groups in the class.
-Pre-requisite: CS520